-Oftentimes when engaging in sneaker talk with others, a variant of the big question comes up usually in the first 30 seconds of conversation:
+Oftentimes when engaging in sneaker talk with others, one big question comes up usually in the first 30 seconds of conversation one way or another:

 How many pairs do you own?

 Of course, you can never know what they’ll say, because different sneakerheads own different pairs and amounts.
 You might think a timid, quiet kid has all but 10 pairs, when in actuality he owns over 100.
 And in a lot of instances, I’ve been on the lighter end of the scale when talking to other sneakerheads.
 Actually, in almost all instances, the other person had more sneakers than I did.
 Now, I am not a hater at all.
 In fact, it is merely inspiration for me.
-And usually, these folks have good rotations, and amazing selections.
-I wish I could just have a curated list of sneakers from some of the people I have spoken to.
-But there have been other times when I talked to someone, and it was just another hypebeast that always copped the hype of the season, whether it be a pair of OVO Jordans or the absolute deplorable Balenciaga Triple S trainer.
-Please @ Me.
 Regardless, talking on your numbers isn’t a bad thing, it isn’t.
 The numbers come up, you have to talk about them.
 That’s just how it is.
 But, it has to be done with tact.
 How does that happen?
 Let’s take a gander below.

 1. Don’t Let Your Amount Of Sneakers Be The First Thing That Comes Out Of Your Mouth.